mylesagray/Arma3Server/README.md

 Copy the `.env.example` file to `.env`, containing at least `STEAM_USER`.

+Rename `arma3/configs/main.cfg.example` to `main.cfg` and configure it to your liking.

 Use `docker-compose start` to start the server.

 Use `docker-compose logs` to see server logs.